Prayag2/konsave/README.md

 ---
 ## Dependencies
 There are no dependencies!
-Just make sure your python version is above `3.8`.
+Just make sure your python version is above `3.9`.

 ## Installation
-- Clone This repo
-`git clone https://github.com/Prayag2/konsave ~/Downloads/konsave`
-- Make it executable
-`cd ~/Downloads/konsave`
-`chmod +x ./install.sh`
-- Install
+Install from PyPI
-`./install.sh`
+`python -m pip install konsave`

 ## Usage
 ### Get Help